Skip to Main Content

 1. Active license to practice registered nursing in the applicant's state of residence;

-2. Nursing degree (AS, AAS, or diploma in Nursing) from a nationally accredited nursing program (Not sure about the nursing accreditation?
+2. Nursing degree (A.S., A.A.S., or diploma in Nursing) from a nationally accredited nursing program (Not sure about the nursing accreditation?
 Check with the Accreditation Commission on Education in Nursing);

 4. Completion of the following requirements with a maximum deficiency of six (6) semester hours:

-• Satisfy UNF General Education & Gordon Rule requirements by one of the following: Sixty (60) semester hours of coursework from a regionally accredited institution that fulfills General Education & Gordon Rule per the UNF Catalog -OR- an Associate of Arts (A.A.) from a Florida public institution; and,
+• Satisfy UNF General Education & Gordon Rule requirements by one of the following: Sixty (60) semester hours of coursework from a regionally accredited institution that fulfills General Education & Florida Gordon Rule per the UNF Catalog -OR- an Associate of Arts (A.A.) from a Florida public institution; and,

 • Completion of all BSN prerequisite courses with no grade lower than "C".

 Please note: While foreign language and Civic Literacy are not required for admission to the RN-BSN program, both are required for university graduation.
 If you are missing foreign language and plan to complete the language requirement while enrolled in the RN-BSN program, the above course requirements (UNF General Education & Gordon Rule, and BSN prerequisite courses) must be completed prior to admission--the maximum deficiency of six (6) semester hours will not apply.
-Please refer to the FAQs for more information regarding the School of Nursing's policies about enrolling in a maximum of six (6) missing credit hours such as General Education, Gordon Rule, Civic Literacy, foreign language, and/or program prerequisite courses alongside enrollment in the program.
+Please refer to the FAQs for more information regarding the School of Nursing's policies about enrolling in a maximum of six (6) missing credit hours such as General Education, Florida Gordon Rule, Civic Literacy, foreign language, &/or program prerequisite courses alongside enrollment in the program.

-Students with an ASN or nursing diploma from any nationally accredited nursing program are also encouraged to apply.
+Students with an A.S.N. or nursing diploma from any nationally accredited nursing program are also encouraged to apply.
 All transcripts (excluding NUR courses) will be evaluated for transfer credit and adjusted GPA.

 How to Apply: